eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

    only one who knows your problem/use case, so the posteriors better look good to you!

+4. Broadly speaking, there are three bad geometries that your posterior can suffer from:
+   - highly correlated posteriors: this will probably cause divergences or traces that don't look like "fuzzy caterpillars".
+Reparameterize to remove these correlations.
+Either look at the jointplots of each pair of variables, or look at the correlation matrix of all variables.
+   - posteriors that form "funnels": this will probably cause divergences.
+Try a non-centered model (see below).
+   - long tailed posteriors: this will probably raise warnings about `max_treedepth` being exceeded.
+If your data has long tails, you should model that with a long-tailed distribution.
+If your data doesn't have long tails, then your model is ill-specified: think through why your posteriors are showing long tails.

-3. Pick a small subset of your raw data, and see what exactly your model does with that data (i.e. run the model on a specific subset of your data).
+5. Pick a small subset of your raw data, and see what exactly your model does with that data (i.e. run the model on a specific subset of your data).
 I find that a lot of problems with your model can be found this way.

-4. Run [_posterior predictive
+6. Run [_posterior predictive
    checks_](https://docs.pymc.io/notebooks/posterior_predictive.html) (a.k.a.
    PPCs): sample from your posterior, plug it back in to your model, and "generate new data sets".
 PyMC3 even has a nice function to do all this for